euphorie/osha.oira/prototype/_tool/private-security-eu/2014-02-20-each-sitting-workstation-is-adjustable-to-the-worker.md

 ---
 layout: risk
-id: each-sitting-workstation-is-adjustable-to-the-worker
+fid: each-sitting-workstation-is-adjustable-to-the-worker
-classes: answered risk
+classes: postponed risk
-number: 2.3.5
+number: "2.3.5"
 parent_id: work-equipment
 title: "Each sitting workstation is adjustable to the worker."
 problem_description: "Not each sitting workstation is adjustable to the worker."